-11 Best Practices for Call Center Quality Assurance: how to ensure an optimal customer experience
+11 Best Practices for Call Center Quality Assurance: Ensure Customer Experience

 When it comes to call center quality assurance (QA), the central issue for most organizations isn’t why it needs to be a focus.
 It’s well known that the phone is considered the most frustrating customer service channel by US internet users, and it’s equally well known that 40% of consumers have abandoned a company for one of their competitors due to subpar customer service.
 As a result, understanding why organizations need to focus on quality assurance for their call centers isn’t a point that provokes much debate.

 Instead, what organizations should be focusing on is improving and maintaining a quality customer service.
 Investing in an automated call center quality assurance solution is a good start, but like any business solution, it needs to be used carefully in order to produce the best results.
 This means having a plan for everything from the starting point to the metrics being tracked, the calls being monitored, and the way your agents are involved in the process.
 By doing so, they’ll be able to reap the biggest benefits for customer experience, customer loyalty, and ultimately, the bottom line.

 Here are 11 tips to keep in mind when it comes to getting the information required for the improvement process and handling of relevant metrics.

 1 Find out where the organization stands.
 To know their starting point, organizations need to take a look at what customers think about their call center interactions, and how their call center stacks up against competitors of a similar size.
 Organizations should consider putting a short survey at the end of a call center interaction to give customers the chance to rank their customer service experience.
 Whether this survey is incentivized or not is up to the individual organization.
 This gives organizations easy access to customer feedback without requiring widespread call monitoring (more on call monitoring in a bit).